 In your daily life, mobility is vital.
 Stiff joints with limited mobility may affect your posture (and the ability to keep good posture for extended periods of time) and as you get older, your joints will only require more support to keep and extend your mobility and range of motion.

 Remember, your muscles’ flexibility is only a benefit if they’re strong, too.

 Like anything else in fitness, mobility requires constant and consistent work for you to see results.
-If you’re able to fit in any kind of mobility class as a Tempo owner, we highly recommend it, and if you’re not yet a Tempo member, there are a lot of online resources to see what you can do to dynamically stretch and increase your mobility.
+If you’re able to fit in any kind of mobility class as a Tempo owner, we highly recommend it, and if you’re not yet a Tempo member, there are a lot of online resources to see what you can do to dynamically stretch and increase your total body mobility.
 And as you see with any of our classes, don’t skip those warm-ups, skipping the mobility aspects of your workout may make you...well, less mobile.